Manual installation and configuration

 Installation with the Installer is the fastest method.
 You can also install raspiBackup very quickly in a standard installation using the command line.
 However, if you want to install raspiBackup manually for various reasons, you will find the necessary steps below:

-to the home directory and an active network connection.
+Prerequisites: Login as user pi to the home directory and an active network connection.

 -

-the raspiBackup installer is downloaded and started in
+The raspiBackup installer is downloaded and started in

-on the Raspberry and called.
-Thereby raspiBackup is installed with its installed with its standard options.
-You can then start raspiBackup withsudo raspiBackupInstallUI
+/usr/local/binon the Raspberry and invoked.
+Thereby raspiBackup is installed with its standard options.
+You can then start raspiBackup withsudo raspiBackupInstallUIand update the default configuration.curl -sSLO https://www.linux-tips-and-tricks.de/raspiBackupInstallUI.sh; sudo bash ./raspiBackupInstallUI.sh -i -

 -

-download the necessary files:
+Download the necessary files:

-curl -sSLO https://www.linux-tips-and-tricks.de/raspiBackup.sh curl -sSLO https://www.linux-tips-and-tricks.de/raspiBackupInstallUI.sh curl -sSL https://www.linux-tips-and-tricks.de/raspiBackup_de.conf > raspiBackup.conf
+curl -sSLO https://www.linux-tips-and-tricks.de/raspiBackup.sh curl -sSLO https://www.linux-tips-and-tricks.de/raspiBackupInstallUI.sh curl -sSL https://www.linux-tips-and-tricks.de/raspiBackup_de.conf > raspiBackup.conf -

-now the files must be copied into the corresponding directories and ownership and access rights must be adjusted:
+Now the files must be copied into the corresponding directories and ownership and access rights must be adjusted:

-# Move the files to the correct directories sudo mv raspiBackup.sh /usr/local/bin sudo mv raspiBackupInstallUI.sh /usr/local/bin sudo mv raspiBackup.conf /usr/local/etc # Customize ownership and access rights sudo chown root:root /usr/local/bin/raspiBackup.sh sudo chmod 755 /usr/local/bin/raspiBackup.sh sudo chown root:root /usr/local/etc/raspiBackup.conf sudo chmod 600 /usr/local/etc/raspiBackup.conf # Create the shortcuts without .sh at the end sudo ln -s /usr/local/bin/raspiBackup.sh /usr/local/bin/raspiBackup sudo ln -s /usr/local/bin/raspiBackupInstallUI.sh /usr/local/bin/raspiBackupInstallUI
+# Move the files to the correct directories sudo mv raspiBackup.sh /usr/local/bin sudo mv raspiBackupInstallUI.sh /usr/local/bin sudo mv raspiBackup.conf /usr/local/etc # Customize ownership and access rights sudo chown root:root /usr/local/bin/raspiBackup.sh sudo chmod 755 /usr/local/bin/raspiBackup.sh sudo chown root:root /usr/local/etc/raspiBackup.conf sudo chmod 600 /usr/local/etc/raspiBackup.conf # Create the shortcuts without .sh at the end sudo ln -s /usr/local/bin/raspiBackup.sh /usr/local/bin/raspiBackup sudo ln -s /usr/local/bin/raspiBackupInstallUI.sh /usr/local/bin/raspiBackupInstallUI -

-now the installer can be called with
+Now the installer can be invoked with

-and raspiBackup can be configured.
+sudo raspiBackupInstallUIand raspiBackup can be configured.

 -